The Armchair Audio Engineer

 I should point out that the Chef Aid album has a track entitled “Love Gravy,” performed by the late great Rick James and Ike Turner.
 However, that song bears absolutely no resemblance to the original “Love Gravy” song from “An Elephant Makes Love to a Pig.”
 The “Love Gravy” track on Chef Aid seems as if it was only inspired by the words “Love Gravy” and not anything musical at all.

 I took the liberty of placing the words “Birney” from 0:31 and “crazy” from 2:39 together side-by-side in a single file.
 In the entire song, those two words are the most similar-sounding, yet “Birney” suffers from the compression artifacting while “crazy” does not.
-To the right, I’ve placed a time-frequency graph that shows just how different they are.
-“Birney” looks as if it went through a low-pass filter at 8 kHz, while “crazy” contains detail all the way up to 16 kHz and beyond.
-You can hear the differences between the two below:
+Along with the audio, I’ve placed a time-frequency graph that shows just how different they are.
+“Birney” looks as if it went through a lowpass filter at 8 kHz, while “crazy” contains detail all the way up to 16 kHz and beyond.
+You can see and hear the differences between the two below:

 An even more compelling piece of evidence came to light when I first listened to the song on a pair of relatively decent headphones.
 During the line in the piano interlude when Chef says “Messing up my business with Meredith Baxter-Birney,” you can faintly hear somebody’s voice buried deep in the left channel.
-It’s clearly not Hayes’ or Meat Loaf’s voice, and if I had to guess, I’d say it was most likely Bruce Howell (the guitarist) judging by the way the audio is phased.
-It’s difficult to hear without a great deal of processing, and even then it’s still quite faint, but he definitely sings the words “Tonight is right for love, Love Gravy.”
-He obviously wasn’t miked, or if he was, the signal from that mic never made it into the final mix.
-The words “Love Gravy” are also louder and more pronounced, as if he sang them more powerfully than the other words.
-The final syllable (“-vy”) is a bit buried in the downbeat of the following measure, but it’s there.
+It’s not Hayes’ or Meat Loaf’s voice, and if I had to guess, I’d say it was most likely guitarist Bruce Howell Trey Parker and Matt Stone played keyboard and bass (respectively) on this track but I don’t immediately recognize the voice as belonging to either of them. judging by the way the audio is panned.
+It’s difficult to hear without a great deal of processing, and even then it’s still quite faint, but he definitely sings the words “Tonight is right for love, love gravy.”
+He wasn’t miked, or if he was, the signal from that mic never made it into the final mix.
+The words “love gravy” are also louder and more pronounced, as if he sang them more powerfully than the other words.
+The final syllable “—vy” is a bit buried in the second beat of the following measure, but it’s there.

-I removed the inphase audio starting around the time Chef says “Messing up my business with Meredith Baxter-Birney” and amplified the remaining out-of-phase signal by 12 dB.
 What remains is faint, but if you listen carefully, you can hear the line in question coming out of the left speaker.
-You can also take a look at the image to the left, which shows the file as a time-frequency graph.
+You can also take a look at the accompanying image, which shows the file as a time-frequency graph.
 I marked the beginning of each syllable to make it easier to see, but some of the shorter words (like “is”) can be tricky to spot.
 Note that the left channel is at the top half of the image, and the right at the bottom.

-But when you get right down to it, the reason why I took the time to write this is because I don’t think anybody else has.
-I’ve searched the Internet for people who have listened to this album and heard the same things I have, and my searches have always turned up nothing.
+But when you get right down to it, the reason why I took the time to write this is because I don’t think anybody else ever has.
+I’ve searched the internet for people who have listened to this album and heard the same things I have, and my searches have always turned up nothing.
 I’m sure there are a great many people out there who have never even heard of this album, let alone run it through a spectral analyzer.
 I’d like to think that in some small way I contributed to society today.
-And if not, at least I killed an afternoon while waiting for the NyQuil to kick in.
+And if not, at least I killed an afternoon while waiting for this fever to come down.

-Crappy list of references: Chef Aid: The South Park Album on Discogs.com and Wikipedia, which strangely, I only trust to give me information about pop culture.
+Crappy list of references: Various — Chef Aid: The South Park Album on Discogs.com and Wikipedia, which strangely, I only trust to give me information about pop culture.